gem5bootcamp/latin-america-2024/homework/cache-coherence/README.md

 **NOTE**: We will only support running on x86 Linux machines.
 If you want to use a different system, we probably won't be able to help, and you're not guaranteed the correct results.
+Running them on the GitHub Codespace might result in noisy measurements.

 On your *real hardware* run the 6 parallel algorithms with 1, 2, 4, 8, 16 threads (up to the maximum threads on your hardware).
 I.e., if you only have 4 cores, don't run 8 and 16.